algorithmiaio/api-docs/source/includes/clients/_javascript.md

 </script>
 ```

-You can include the javascript file as a script tag:
+You can include the JavaScript file as a script tag:

 `<script src="//algorithmia.com/v1/clients/js/algorithmia-0.2.0.js" type="text/javascript"></script>`

-To authenticate with the javascript client, simply set your API key with the following:
+To authenticate with the JavaScript client, simply set your API key with the following:

 `var client = Algorithmia.client("YOUR_API_KEY");`